 Area 23 is the Evaporation Pond and Pipeline.
-The portion of Area 23 that has been revegetated is limited to the retort water pipeline.
+The portion of Area 23 that has been revegetated is limited to the ground surface above the buried retort water pipeline.
 The portion of Area 23 not revegetated or reclaimed is the Settling Pond and Evaporation Pond.
 According to the 1985 annual report, the original disturbed acreage of Area 23 was 14.9 acres, 5.1 acres of which was reclaimed before 1985, leaving 9.8 acres remaining to be reclaimed.
 Because the pond was not formally added to the permit until 2008, no reclaimed acreage has been released.